Rewrite the Content for a Website Intro Section … And You Could Earn $200!

-Most websites could use a content Site Audit and copy makeover, to improve how it works.
-So this is a way of showing you how to wow any web client with a smart review of the content.
+Most websites could use a Site Content Audit and copy makeover, to improve how it works.
+So this is way more than a writing contest; it’s showing you how to wow any web client with a smart review of the content.

 Site Audits Made Simple: Consult Your Way to Lucrative Web Copywriting Projects

 Pam Foster reveals how you can make as much as $2,500 auditing websites while setting yourself up for even bigger web copywriting projects.
 Learn More »